MattuW4/battleships-terminal-game/README.md

 ### Theme

-Throughout the game a nautical, lighthearted theme has been employed in the language used to improve the UX and give a contextual experience to the game, promoting engagement and replayability for the user.
+Throughout the game a nautical, light-hearted theme has been employed in the language used to improve the UX and give a contextual experience to the game, promoting engagement and replay-ability for the user.

 ### Flowchart design